 Voluntary work should, primarily, be beneficial to those you want to help.
 Sadly, not all volunteer schemes abroad make a positive impact and when volunteers lack the skills required for a project then this can be detrimental.
 It’s why having a TEFL qualification is so important if you’re hoping to volunteer as an English teacher.
 Teaching English doesn’t just involve standing in front of a class of students and speaking at them!

 Do your research and make an ethical decision.
-Avoid voluntourism agencies that exist to make a profit and find projects run by reputable charities where the focus is on the those who need help.
+Avoid voluntourism agencies that exist to make a profit and find projects run by reputable charities where the focus is on those who need help.

-Our MD, Jennifer MacKenzie, has this to say about TEFL and voluntourism:
+The TEFL Org co-founder, Jennifer MacKenzie, has this to say about TEFL and voluntourism:

-At TEFL Org we believe that ‘voluntourism’, where people pay to do voluntary work for a short period of time with a travel-type company, is intrinsically wrong and the benefits it brings to international communities can be very limited or in the case of TEFL teachers volunteering in orphanages actually damaging to the local children who the teachers come in touch with.
-‘Voluntourism’ is not the same as doing voluntary work for charities and people should always check thoroughly any charity and voluntary work they sign up to do.
+“At TEFL Org we believe that ‘voluntourism’, where people pay to do voluntary work for a short period of time with a travel-type company, is intrinsically wrong and the benefits it brings to international communities can be very limited or in the case of TEFL teachers volunteering in orphanages actually damaging to the local children who the teachers come in touch with.
+‘Voluntourism’ is not the same as doing voluntary work for charities and people should always check thoroughly any charity and voluntary work they sign up to do.”

 Teaching English during your gap year will equip you with a wide range of skills that will be useful to you throughout university and beyond.
 From communication and interpersonal skills, to project management and planning, you’ll learn a lot during a gap year spent teaching English.